 As noted above, annual elective deferral limits for Solo 401(k) plans are the same as annual contribution limits for regular 401(k) plans.
 In 2023, you can contribute up to $22,500, or up to $30,000 if you’re older than 50.
 You can contribute 100% of your compensation if you want.
 That’s the limit for your employee elective deferral.

 However, you can also contribute up to 25% of your compensation as an employer nonelective contribution.
 You’ll have to set this up when you create your plan.

 Total contributions to your account can’t exceed $66,000 for 2023.
 This doesn’t include catch-up contributions, so you may be able to contribute more than the $66,000 limit if you’re older than 50.

 High Contribution Limits

 One of the best features of the Solo 401(k) is its high contribution limits.
-High earners older than 50 could save $54,500 per year.
-It’s also easy to add your spouse to this plan, if you work your sole proprietorship together.
+High earners older than 50 could save $73,500 per year.
+It’s also easy to add your spouse to this plan if you work your sole proprietorship together.
 In this case, you could save even more for retirement between the two of you.

-You may be able to get these same high savings levels with an SEP-IRA, but it depends on how much you’re earning annually.
-If you aren’t earning enough to max out an SEP-IRA with 20-25 percent of your income, but you can set aside a large portion of your self-employment earnings for retirement, a Solo 401(k) may be your best savings bet.
+You may be able to get these same high savings levels with a SEP-IRA, but it depends on how much you’re earning annually.
+If you aren’t earning enough to max out a SEP-IRA with 20-25% of your income, but you can set aside a large portion of your self-employment earnings for retirement, a Solo 401(k) may be your best savings bet.